sinhaj01/SDESemproject/README.md

 1. Clone the clone using git clone command
 2. Install Docker
 3. Run this command to build and fetch docker image : docker-compose build
-4. Run this command to up : COMPOSE_HTTP_TIMEOUT=120 docker-compose up
+4. Run this command to start the application : COMPOSE_HTTP_TIMEOUT=120 docker-compose up